xander2508/Notes/5. Standard Information/AWS/User Management/Identity and Access Management (IAM).md

 ## IAM features

 To help control access and manage identities in your AWS account, IAM offers many features to ensure security.

+#### Global

+IAM is global and not specific to any one Region.
+You can see and use your IAM configurations from any Region in the AWS Management Console.

+#### Integrated with AWS services

+IAM is integrated with many AWS services by default.

+#### Shared access

+You can grant other identities permission to administer and use resources in your AWS account without having to share your password and key.